zapaz/forge-deploy-lite/README.md

 # forge-deploy-lite

-DeployLite is a forge script to ease contract deployments on mutliple evm networks
+DeployLite is a forge script to ease contract deployments on mutliple EVM networks

 DeployLite registers deployed addresses in a single json file, to be used by your frontend UI